drmbt/DRMBT-TD_shared/ColorPicker/README.md

 # Quickstart
 Check out the sample project for examples of how one might call ColorPicker to generate a temporary UI for a color tuplet

-GenerateUI():
+Generateui():
 Create a copy of the user interface to be worked into larger UI design

-SetPushColor(r: parameterr):
+SetPushColor(r: parameterR):

 provide the 'r' member of a color paramter tuplet to temporarily link the UI to the specified rgb or rgba tuplet

-OpenUI(**hwargs):
+Openui(**kwargs):
 set an arbitrary number of unordered Parameter values for the popup UI.
-Same as calling Open(**kwargs) on the ColorPickerUI comp itself
+Same as calling Open(**kwargs) on the ColorPickerUI comp itself.

-example:
+This method leaves the previous value as default, so only what you need changed must be specified

+example panelexecDAT script:
 ```
+def onOffToOn(panelValue):
+	op.COLORPICKER.SetPushColor(op(me.par.panels).par['Rgbar'])
 	op.COLORPICKER.Openui(
 	Label				= f"Full UI: {op(me.par.panels).path}",
 	Displayheader			= True,
 	Displayhsv			= True,